How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 • Mixed fleet comprised of both AeroPoint 1s and 2s: at least 45 minutes

-The longer this is left out to collect data, the better the point will be for future surveys.
+The longer this is left out to collect data (recommend at least 1 hour or more), the better the point will be for future surveys.

-AeroPoints will enter sleep mode after a certain amount of time and will no longer be collecting data.
+AeroPoints will enter sleep mode after they have reached the maximum capture time and will no longer be collecting data.

 Maximum capture time